usasha/pydata_demo/README.md

 docker build -t bandits bandits
 ```
 - run demo: `docker stack deploy -c docker-compose.yml demo`
+- visit demo [page](http://localhost/) and give feedback for generated names
+- after some time you will notice that your favorite algorithm is used more frequently
 - check model weights and server performance on traefik [dashboard](http://localhost:8080/dashboard/)
 - stop demo: `docker stack rm demo`